 Here's how to prolong the strength of your content, so it can go the distance for the good of everyone.

 In every industry and across every field, brands are producing content in its endless forms.

 Blogs, videos, articles, posts, publications, books, podcasts, and the list goes on.
 But the single, uniting goal of them all is to reach an audience for a desired purpose.

 That's how content creation works today - and exchange of value.

 Everyone has this fundamental knowledge almost down pat by now, because thousands of pieces of content shoot off every day.
-There are close to 10,000 tweets entering the digital superhighway every second of the day, and everyone personally witnesses how quickly their LinkedIn and Facebook feeds scroll by every minute.
+Check how quickly your LinkedIn and Facebook feeds scroll by every minute!